userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/README.md

 ```
 If there are no errors prompted, then we've been successfully installed OpenCV on our Raspberry Pi 3.
 The steps mentioned above is a slightly modified version [this](https://www.pyimagesearch.com/2017/10/09/optimizing-opencv-on-the-raspberry-pi/).

-## The topics which will be included in this part are:
+## The topics which will be included in this project are:
 * Color spaces
 * Histogram
 * Smoothing filter (averaging filter)